 In December, traffic signals are installed at Washington Street and Ill.
 Route 71.

 1995: Widening begins on U.S. Route 34 from Ill.
 Route 71 to Ill.
-Route 31 in Oswego.
+Route 31 through Oswego.
 The Illinois Department of Transportation project will widen the road to four lanes, including curbs, gutters, and sidewalks along the entire length.

 1996: Construction starts on the Mason Square Shopping Center at Douglas Road and U.S. Route 34.
 Shopping center developer Harold Oliver names the center after his son, Mason.

 2000: Shuler’s Drug Store closes.
 For the first time since the village was founded, there is no drug store on Main Street.
+Owner Chuck Shuler transfers his prescription list to the new Walgreens Drug Store at U.S. Route 34 and Ill.
+Route 71 that opened the same weekend Shuler’s closed.

 Oswego Commons Shopping Center on U.S. Route 34 at Douglas Road opens, anchored by a Dominick’s Fresh Store, a Target department store, and The Home Depot.

 2004: The first new high school in 40 years opens on a 100-acre site at Harvey and Wolf roads on Oswego’s far east side.
 For the first time in Oswego’s 160-year history, the community will be served by two high schools.
 The school board names the new building Oswego East High School.
 It is built for an eventual enrollment of 2,400 students.
+It is formally dedicated in ceremonies the following February that include a community open house.

 Oswego Village Board approves a historic preservation amendment to the village zoning ordinance.